lux-group/povoconnect/README.md

 ## Find All

-`findAll` returns all objects so you can make sure data is in sync.
+When you make a schema change or you had an outage `findAll` will fetch all objects of a type so you can update your data.
+After this is done events should keep your data in sync.

 ```js
 import { connect, findAll } from "@luxuryescapes/povoconnect";